czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Decisions within a logical agent can be made by SAT solving: finding possible models specifying future actions sequences that reach the goal
     - This approach works only for fully observable or sensorless environments

-  - Propositional logic does not scale to environments of unbounded size because it lacks the expressive power to deal concisely with time, space, and universal patters of relationships among objects
+  - Propositional logic does not scale to environments of unbounded size because it lacks the expressive power to deal concisely with time, space, and universal patterns of relationships among objects